Metrology for Temporal Light Modulation 20NRM01

 The project outcomes will support the execution of the EU Ecodesign Commission Regulation (EU) 2019/2020, which protects EU citizens against potentially negative health, performance and safety effects resulting from modulated light sources like LED lighting.
 Having only compliant light sources on the market protects people against these potentially negative effects like decrease of performance, fatigue, eye strain or more severe effects like migraine episodes or epileptic seizures.

 The project indirectly contributes to energy saving and reduction of the environmental impact of lighting by supporting regulations that put limits on the allowed TLM of light sources.
 The ability to enforce compliance with regulations, based on appropriate standardisation, will be supportive to the adaption of LED lighting by the public and the phase-out of incandescent lighting.
-This serves European and international goals on energy saving and reduction of the emission of greenhouse gasses.
+This supports European and international goals on energy saving and reduction of the emission of greenhouse gasses.
 End users such as building owners and governmental organisations will benefit from the outcomes of the project, since it supports them in their efforts to save energy and cost by using efficient lighting.

 Project administrative information